-Jamestown had once been the bustling capital of the Colony of Virginia.
+Jamestown was once the bustling capital of the Colony of Virginia.
 It was a smoldering ruin, and Nathaniel Bacon was on the run.
-Charismatic and courageous, he had spent the last several months leading a growing group of rebels in a bloody battle against William Berkeley, the colonial governor, and he wasn’t about to stop now.
+Charismatic and courageous, he had spent the last several months leading a growing group of rebels in a bloody battle against William Berkeley, the colonial governor, and wasn’t about to stop now.

-Forces would be coming soon from England in an attempt to take his militia down.
+Forces were coming from England in an attempt to take his militia down.
 But Bacon and his men couldn’t surrender.
 Hunker down, he told them.
 Hide in the woods for the time being, but keep up the fight when they arrive.

-Soon Bacon would be dead and his militia defeated.
+Soon Bacon was dead and his militia defeated.
 The rebellion he led is commonly thought of as the first armed insurrection by American colonists against Britain and their colonial government.
 A hundred years before the American Revolution, Bacon and his armed rebels ransacked their colonial capital, threatened its governor and upended Virginia’s social order.
 Many were executed for their actions.

 Right after the Revolutionary War, Thomas Jefferson and others upheld the event as a brave stand by embattled colonists.
 Today, though, historians see it as a tussle over the ownership of the colonial frontier and an effort to further drive Native Americans off their lands.